Southlake Mall (Indiana): History

 Specialty discount retailer rue21 opened a store in the JCPenney wing in March 2013.

 Westfield Group sold the mall and several others to Starwood Capital in September 2013.
 As part of the sale, the mall's name reverted to Southlake Mall.

 Books-A-Million relocated in 2014 and the old location became Forever 21 the same year.
 H&M opened at Southlake Mall in the same wing in 2015.

 On April 18, 2018, Carson's announced it would be closing as parent company The Bon-Ton Stores was going out of business.
 The store closed on August 29, 2018.

 On August 6, 2019, Sears announced that it would also be closing as part of a plan to close 26 stores nationwide.
 The store closed on November 10, 2019.
 The company had previously, on April 12, 2018, put the building up for sale.

 On September 21, 2021, Dick's Sporting Goods announced it would move out of the mall and relocate to an off mall location across the street at the Crossings at Hobart.

 On November 3, 2022, CubeWork, a flexible workspace and warehouse company, announced that they would be converting the vacant Carson Pirie Scott space into pop-up retail space, co-working offices, and sports events space.
 The concept opened on November 15, 2022.

-On November 25, 2022, Kids Empire, an indoor playground and party zone, announced that they would be filling a portion of the former Dick's Sporting Goods.
+On November 25, 2022, Kids Empire, an indoor playground and party zone, announced that they would be filling the former Dick's Sporting Goods.
+Kids Empire was completed and opened in November, 2023.

 On March 17, 2025, Forever 21, for the second time in nearly six years, filed for Chapter 11 bankruptcy protection in Delaware, and announced to close all locations, including Southlake Mall.